Skip to main content

 Stage 4: Requirement-Specific Deep Dives

-For high-risk systems, the interview enters detailed sections aligned to each Chapter III requirement:
+For high-risk systems, the interview moves into detailed sections, one per Chapter III requirement:

 Risk Management (Article 9)